 Introduction

-Methodologically, we focus on laser scanning, sediment transport sampling, mobile current profiling and bathymetric modelling, as well as on in situ methodology in underwater light measurement and application of geoinformatics in marine management.
-In addition to our main research focus on the sub-arctic and the Baltic Sea, we also work in Spain, the USA and Iceland.
+Methodologically, we focus on laser scanning, sediment transport sampling, mobile current profiling, and bathymetric modelling, as well as in situ methods for underwater light measurement and the application of geoinformatics in marine management.
+Our primary research areas are in the sub-Arctic and the Baltic Sea region.

-Staff members and project researchers form the core group, but also undergraduate students participate in the work.
-The group has a common interest in the challenge of the fluvial and coastal environment, particularly sub-arctic fluvial environments and the Finnish and other Baltic Sea coasts.
+The core group consists of staff members and project researchers, with undergraduate students actively participating in research activities.
+The group shares a strong interest in the challenges of fluvial and coastal environments, particularly in sub-Arctic river systems and along the Finnish and wider Baltic Sea coasts.

 Research themes